 A Chronological “wine list” through the past century (1920’s to today) of Diabolical Horror films that are notable for Satanic, Black Magic, Witchcraft, Pagan or Occult content… paired with drinks.

-Some of these “sinematic” shows have aged well and are to be savored while others have a distinct bite.
+Some of these “sinematic” shows have aged well and are to be savored …while others have a distinct bite!
 A few have undeniably gone to vinegar but may still make an interesting enough salad dressing to accent a dull evening.

 This essay-list is by no means exhaustive and will be tweaked and added to as time allows.
 The first few decades are inevitably sparse, but scroll through the decades of this diabolical rosary of occult horror cinema to discover some rare gems.
 We’ve also included some interesting bits of occult cinema trivia here and there.

-We of course refer to the original films and not any remakes nor sequels, prequels or fecals.
-That is not to say that some of these sequels are not enjoyable, but these original films – and novels in the case of Rosemary’s Baby and The Exorcist – stand out as having had a widespread influence in popular culture regarding beliefs in an actual Devil, or Satan, and the powers of Evil.
+We of course refer to the original films and not to any remakes nor sequels, prequels or fecals.
+(That is not to say that some of these sequels are not enjoyable, but…).
+These original films – and novels in the case of Rosemary’s Baby and The Exorcist – stand out as having had a widespread influence in popular culture regarding beliefs in an actual Devil, or Satan, and the powers of Evil.

 Satanic Sommelier: Each of these three films have aged extremely well, though it must be remembered that they are children of their times.
 They are smooth but robust in taste, and each has it’s own distinct flavor and bouquet.
 Each one was a smash hit at it’s time of release and have spawned any number of imitations, sequels, remakes, spin-offs and wannabes.
 The seventies and eighties were arguably the best time for these films.
 None before or since, has had as visceral an impact as The Exorcist.